FHIR/fhir-package-loader/README.md

 }
 ```

-To instantiate the default `PackageLoader` with a set of standalone JSON or XML resources that should be pre-loaded, use the `defaultPackageLoaderWithLocalResources` function instead, passing in an array of file paths to folders containing the resources to load.

 For more control over the `PackageLoader`, use the [BasePackageLoader](src/loader/BasePackageLoader.ts).
 This allows you to specify the [PackageDB](src/db), [PackageCache](src/cache), [RegistryClient](src/registry), and [CurrentBuildClient](src/current) you wish to use.
 FHIRPackageLoader comes with implementations of each of these, but you may also provide your own implementations that adhere to the relevant interfaces.

 ### PackageLoader Functions